 3. Gaylord Opryland Resort, Nashville, Tennessee

-The five Gaylord resorts around the country are known for going all-out for the holiday season.
-The Gaylord Opryland is right next to Nashville’s famous Grand Ole Opry and features more than 2,000 rooms, golf links, an indoor water park and a massive spa and fitness center.
-Its annual A Country Christmas includes live entertainment, holiday theme events and the Gaylord signature ICE! attraction, which is carved from 2 million pounds of ice blocks.
+Its annual Christmas at Gaylord Opryland runs this year from November 11, 2022, to January 1, 2023, and includes live entertainment, holiday theme events and the Gaylord signature ICE! attraction, which is carved from 2 million pounds of ice blocks.
 Visitors to ICE! get to walk through a frozen wonderland of slippery things such as ice slides, ice sculptures and live carving zones.
-The theme for 2019 will be inspired by Rudolph the Red-Nosed Reindeer.
+The theme for 2022 will be inspired by Rudolph the Red-Nosed Reindeer.

 4. Hyatt Regency Lost Pines Resort and Spa, Cedar Creek, Texas